alechenninger/blog/posts/fakes.md

 We forget because the APIs are so nice, but **mocking is fascinatingly complex under the hood.**
 It's {metaprogramming}: code that implements types at runtime rather than using native language features to implement types at compile time.
-Runtime metaprogramming affords the spectacular opportunity to design domain-specific languages (DSLs) that implement types with semantics, defaults, and syntax different from that of the native Java `class`.
-For example, with Mockito, we can implement a large interface with one line rather than tens or hundreds implementing every method with a no-op (although to be fair, any IDE can generate the same thing in a second).

 Mockito's API optimizes for immediate convenience–justifiably so–but **it's this immediate convenience that dominates our thinking.** While less sexy, a compile-time implementation has its own conveniences.
 Unfortunately, they are easily overlooked because they take just a little time and investment in the short term before you can see them.
-Let's go ahead and see what happens when we take the time to write out a class.
+By first reviewing some mocking pitfalls, we'll start to see how taking the time to write a class can pay off.

 // Most times, we don't see the complexity required to implement runtime metaprogramming as a
 // tradeoff, thanks to Mockito's well-designed abstractions.
 But occasionally, those abstractions